 Skim milk and yoghurt act as great sources of calcium, an important hair-growth mineral.
 They also contain casein and whey which are both high-quality protein sources.

 A healthy scalp is crucial for achieving shiny, well-conditioned hair.
-As a source of vitamin A, carrots are an easy and affordable means of maintaining a healthy scalp.
+Carrots are a great source of vitamin A. Therefore they are an easy and affordable means of maintaining a healthy scalp.
 An added bonus is that they’re great for your vision, too!

 So, rather than adding yet another ethnic hair care product to your trolley the next time you go shopping, consider adding a few of these healthy diet options instead.
 You might just be surprised by the difference your new diet can make!